 Call us for current conditions or stop by to find out more before floating or wading.

-Nymphs: Poxy Back Drake, Anatomical Drake, Drake Crawler, Kyle's Sally, Iron Sally, Bat Wing PMD, Barr's Flashback Emerger, Lively's Beady B, G's Drowned Spinner, LeBug, Pat's Rubber legs
+Nymphs: Bat Wing BWO, Barr's Flashback Emerger, Lively's Beady B, G's Drowned Spinner, LeBug, Mayhem BWO, RS2, Mercury RS2

-Streamers: Sunrise Sculpzilla, Goldie, Chain Reaction, Belly Dancer
+Streamers: Sunrise Sculpzilla, Goldie, Chain Reaction, Belly Dancer, Salt & Pepper (black streamer with white streamer)

-The Crystal River is looking better and better each day.
-Flow is below 800cfs and dropping.
-Time to get out there and hit them with some dry - dropper action.
+The Crystal River is in prime time with the current conditions..
+Get out there and hit them with some dry - dropper action.
 A Stimulator with a FFKA, BH Flashback Pheasant tail or Yellow Sally nymph should do the trick.
 In general use attractor patterns, you don't need to match the hatch on the Crystal River to catch fish, just get their attention.

 Dries: Stoneflies, Rubber Leg Stimulators, Crystal Stimulators, Foam Caddis, Elk Hair Caddis, Para Wulff Adams